 Under this option, a preliminary budget must be adopted 90 days prior to the primary election.
-Also, under this option, the preliminary budget must be available for public inspection at least 20 days prior to the budget adoption.
+The preliminary budget must be available for public inspection at least 20 days prior to the budget adoption.
 The board shall give public notice of its intent to adopt the preliminary budget at least 10 days prior to the adoption.